ablaom/StudentTracker/README.md

 > participation and grades.
 Written in Python 2.7

 To use, clone the repository and, from within the directory of the clone, enter "log.py" at the command line.
-At the prompt type <TAB> to get options.
+At any stage, type `TAB` at the prompt to get options.

 Works if Python 2.7.13 is installed.